 • Set boundaries: Learn to say “no” or renegotiate deadlines when expectations are unrealistic.

-• Recharge deliberately: Exercise, sleep, and small breaks aren’t luxuries—they’re essentials for long-term survival in consulting.
+• Recharge deliberately: Exercise, sleep, and small breaks aren’t luxuries - they’re essentials for long-term survival in consulting.

-Challenge 2: Managing Client Expectations
+2. Managing Client Expectations

 Consultants often face demanding clients who expect immediate results, even for problems that are deeply rooted and complex.
 Some clients may not share all information, while others might resist recommendations because they don’t want to change existing processes.